Stephen Hawking, Cambridge professor and theoretical physicist, dead at 76

 "But one can't help asking the question: Why does the universe exist?" he said in 1991.
 "I don't know an operational way to give the question or the answer, if there is one, a meaning.
 But it bothers me."

-The combination of his best-selling book and his almost total disability - for a while he could use a few fingers, later he could only tighten the muscles on his face - made him one of science's most recognizable faces.
+The combination of his best-selling book and his almost total disability -- for a while he could use a few fingers, later he could only tighten the muscles on his face -- made him one of science's most recognizable figures.

 He called the episode "very funny and now almost as many people know me through 'The Simpsons' as through my science."

-In 1959, he entered Oxford University and then went on to graduate work at Cambridge.
+In 1959, Hawking entered Oxford University and then went on to graduate work at Cambridge.

 Signs of illness appeared in his first year of graduate school, and he was diagnosed with ALS, also known as Lou Gehrig's disease after the New York Yankee star who died of it.
 The disease usually kills within three to five years.